 I was working on my twenty-second year of so-called formal education.
 I’ve known many teachers, but I never got to know any teacher as well as I knew Chuck Kinder.
 In our no-name bar he told me how he smoked weed only when revising a manuscript, never while writing a first draft.
 He said with his new novel he had almost given up on fiction and was just going to tell the story as it happened.
 It if turned out to be a novel, fine; a memoir, fine too.
 He didn’t care what they called it, he just needed to finish it.

-It was Saturday afternoon.
-In Pittsburgh, depending on the time of year, that could mean the oppressed Rust Belt Capital was hot & sticky, or the boutiquery Shady Side sidewalks were iced over; sometimes only a few days separated these conditions.
+Just ahead to a Saturday afternoon.
+In Pittsburgh, during that time of year, the oppressed Rust Belt Capital could be hot & sticky, or the boutiquery Shady Side sidewalks could be iced over; sometimes only a few days separated these conditions.
 That Saturday was warm and clear.
-I had just finished a blunt when Kinder called and invited me to join him and Raymond Carver for a drink at a well-lit bar within the shadow of the ubiquitous Cathedral of Learning.
+One afternoon, I had just finished a blunt when Kinder called and invited me to join him and Raymond Carver for a drink at a well-lit bar within the shadow of the ubiquitous Cathedral of Learning.

 (Serving my six-year sentence in Stillertown, I came to understand the deeper meanings of Guy de Maupassant’s remark that he always had drinks in a bar halfway up the Eiffel Tower: “It’s the only place in Paris where I don’t have to look at it.”)